 It is recommended to use this mode when testing a new page layout, the color of a call-to-action button, or a recommendation strategy for your product pages.

-This mode is useful for items such as a hero banner that is updated weekly, or limited-time campaigns (e.g. "Black Friday" campaign).
+This mode is useful for items like a hero banner that is updated weekly, or limited-time campaigns (such as a Black Friday sale).

-For Dynamic Allocation, you can specify how the control group traffic is directed:
+In dynamic allocation and user affinity allocation mode, you can specify how the control group traffic is directed:

 - No experience: Visitors in the control group are not served the Dynamic Yield experience.
 This option can't be combined with a primary metric of CTR or an attribution window that starts when a variation is served and clicked.